sevenecks/lambda-moo-programming/tutorials/lambda-moo-background.md

 notation, or lack thereof, to refer to a variable which is local to function, a class data member, or a global variable, a named contant, et al.

-For LambaMOO, the scoping rules are much simpler.
+For LambdaMOO, the scoping rules are much simpler.
 Or rather, the notation is much more distinct. $GlobalVariable is a global variable named GlobalVariable. this:MemberVariable is a member variable of the object 'this', and OtherVariable is a local variable named OtherVariable.